ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 #### GNU ARM Eclipse on Windows: 8Kb command length limitation

-Prior to version 2.6.1 of GNU ARM Eclipse, the build tools of the GNU ARM Eclipse plugin were using the Windows cmd.exe shell.
-This exposed the build system to a limitation of cmd.exe.
-Please upgrade you version of GNU ARM Eclipse if you encounter a problem such as:
+Prior to version 2.6.1 of GNU ARM Eclipse, the build tools of the GNU ARM Eclipse plugin used the Windows `cmd.exe` shell.
+This exposed the build system to a limitation of `cmd.exe`.
+Please upgrade your version of GNU ARM Eclipse if you encounter a problem such as:

     arm-none-eabi-g++: error: ./mbed-os/features/FEATURE_LWIP/lwi-interface/lwip/src/netif/lwip_lowpan6.o: No such file or directory

-Note: there is a deletion of a character here.
-The command line should have read `./mbed-os/features/FEATURE_LWIP/lwip-interface/lwip/src/netif/lwip_lowpan6.o`.
+Note: There is a deletion of a character here.
+The command-line should read `./mbed-os/features/FEATURE_LWIP/lwip-interface/lwip/src/netif/lwip_lowpan6.o`.

 ### Kinetis Design Studio (Freescale KDS) with GNU ARM Embedded Toolchain